alemB1/FITDownloader/README.md

 <img src='https://i.imgur.com/63WEzwP.png'>
 Once you do that the only thing left is to enter you download path, and path of directory where you want your folders to be created
 <img src='https://i.imgur.com/WvOpSIU.png'>

+## How to use FIT Downloader
+After the initial setup for the script to work, you need to run folderSetup.py.
+The purpose of that file is to create folders with names of your subjects based on the data you entered I data.json.
+After that the only thing left is to run main.py and you are good to go.